Date First Published: July 26, 2014

 - Morphologic change of organs or cells

 Experts or professional organizations have developed and published formalized diagnostic criteria for various diseases.
 They base the diagnostic criteria on the observation or audit of a substantial number of cases.
 Certain criterion always occurs and acts as a mandatory or primary criterion i.e. it must be present if the diagnosis is to be made.
-Some criteria occur frequently and others less frequently (secondary criteria).
+Some criteria may or may not occur either frequently or less frequently (secondary or non-mandatory criteria).
 In certain situations, a single criterion may be diagnostic of a disease.
 In most instances, it is the occurrence of a combination of a predetermined set of criteria (the diagnostic criteria) that determines the certainty of diagnosis.
 To create an objective method, clinicians may assign a score to each criterion.
 Some criterion is given greater importance by assigning weightage (arithmetic value) to it.

 AVOIDING PITFALLS IN MAKING A DIAGNOSIS